m-voit/concepts-of-programming-languages/study-project/paper.md

 ```

 Function composition is a concept that allows to build complex functions out of one or more simple functions.
+Generally speaking, function composition is an application of higher-order functions.

 <!-- Currying -->

-Function composition works good with JavaScript, especially because of the permissive type system, discussed earlier.
+Function composition works good in JavaScript, especially because of the permissive type system, discussed earlier.
 It's easy and straight forward to use various functions to build complex functions.
+This can be seen in the `converter` function example above.

 In Go, function composition requires the programmer to use empty interfaces.
 This is required by Go type system as discussed earlier.